suchmememanyskill/steam-deck-addons/Duplicate-epicgames-launcher/README.md

 - This app is broken in the game ui of the steam deck.
 Please use the app in desktop mode.
 - You need to reboot steam to see the changes made to the shortcuts.
 Switching back to game mode also restarts steam
 - Duplicate will automatically use proton, if wine is unavailable.
+- Duplicate will automatically pull the images from Epic Games' servers and add them to the Steam UI

 ## Install (Steam deck):
 1. Launch into the desktop mode